-MacKillop College provides course selection and careers advice to all students.
+MacKillop College provides individual Subject Selection Counselling, Subject Selection Information Sessions, the Subject Selection and Careers Expo and careers advice to all students.
 However, it is important that, before committing to a particular course, students and families avail themselves of other information beyond this guide.
 These additional sources may include past and present students, current teachers, other families, employer groups, tertiary institutions and career centres.